ministryofjustice/Chaps-Upgrade/README.md

 Clone the repo:
 git clone --recurse-submodules https://github.com/ministryofjustice/Chaps-Upgrade.git

+check submodule status:
-Initialise and update submodules: git submodule update —init —recursive
+git submodule status
+- you should see hashes and paths, which means the submodules are initialised. if not, run git submodule update --init --recursive and check the status again.

 # Making changes to one of the projects